Smith2008/cstopics/index.md

 # Computer Science

-Bla bla bla...

-This site offers you the theoretical concepts and practical examples to involve you in the world of computer science.
+This site offers you the theoretical concepts and practical examples to start involving you in the world of computer science.
+We will cover basic topics for different programming languages and useful concepts and tools for managing operating systems.
+Then, we will introduce you to the field of Artificial Intelligence, in which we will learn how to design and program intelligent agents for several tasks.
+Also, there would be some artificial vision methods to give the agent the possibility to interpret its world through image acquisition.

 # Page Map